nekuneko/arduino-board-index/README.md

 Commit the changes and you are done.

 It could be necessary to add manually the propper submodules on the repo's root.
+In example:

 ```
 git submodule add https://github.com/adafruit/Adafruit_nRFCrypto.git libraries/Adafruit_nRFCrypto
 git submodule add https://github.com/adafruit/Adafruit_TinyUSB_ArduinoCore.git cores/nRF5/TinyUSB/Adafruit_TinyUSB_ArduinoCore
 ```

+Thanks to Adafruit, Ha Thatch, Tony DiCola and so many other maintainers to make this possible.